The Solidarity and Sustainable Development Fund for Water, known as the "Water Fund": Lyon showing solidarity

 What is the Water Fund's zone of intervention?

-The Water Fund intervenes in 16 eligible countries: Benin, Burkina Faso, Cameroon, Cambodia, Ethiopia, Guinea Conakry, Haiti, Laos, Madagascar, Mali, Morocco, Mauritania, Niger, Senegal, Palestinian Territories, Togo, Vietnam.
+The Water Fund intervenes in 24 eligible countries: Benin, Myanmar, Burkina Faso, Cameroon, Cambodia, Comoros, Ivory Coast, Djibouti, Ethiopia, Guinea Conakry, Haiti, Laos, Madagascar, Mali, Mauritania, Niger, Central African Republic, Democratic Republic of the Congo, Rwanda, Senegal, Chad, Palestinian Territories, Togo, Vietnam.

 How to submit a project?